There’s no better time to freak out about a future partner marketing strategy than the present. Don’t sweat. We’re here to help.

 ▢ Create Click-Worthy Content

-Once you’ve determined your program’s portfolio and payouts, it’s a good idea to create some content.
-Yes, you can leave it up to affiliates to promote your brand to their audience in a way they know will resonate.
+Once you’ve determined your partner marketing strategy for portfolios and payouts, it’s a good idea to create a content marketing plan.
+Yes, you can leave it up to influencers and affiliates to promote your brand to their audience in a way they know will resonate.
 However, usually it’s useful to prepare resources ahead of time.
 You’ll want to put together content like swipe copy, banner ads, logos, images, and/or videos, depending on your chosen platforms.

 You’ll also want to make sure your program looks presentable, reputable, and dependable from the affiliate’s point of view.
-Try to hit these 10 essential elements to attract the best partners to your program.
+Try out these 10 tips to find super affiliates to attract the best kinds of partners to your program.

 ▢ Plan to Keep Affiliates Engaged

-If your goals are based around a specific product or promotion, you can create an affiliate marketing calendar to train your partners on how to use your content and set schedules for when to promote it.
+If your partner marketing strategy is based around a specific product or promotion, you can create an affiliate marketing calendar to train your partners on how to use your content and set schedules for when to promote it.
 If your strategy is more ongoing, make it easy for affiliates to find your content in their account or on your website, so they can quickly and regularly share with their networks.

 In addition, chances are high that your partners will have questions about payouts, procedure, technology, and lots of other things.
-It’s a good idea to have one place for everyone to get everything they need, whether that’s a direct relationship management platform like HasOffers, or a network, or something else entirely.
-You can see the pros and cons of different performance marketing strategies in our Buy vs DIY white paper.
+It’s a good idea to have one place for everyone to get everything they need, whether that’s a pure SaaS platform like TUNE, or an exclusive affiliate network, or something else entirely.

 ▢ Adopt the Mantra “Measure, Optimize, Repeat”

-Once your strategy is underway, it’s time to measure performance.
-Keep track of which partners perform best — either by new leads, customers, or both.
-Also note which platforms, time of day, locations, etc. deliver the best results.
-The more you can drill into your data to fine-tune your program, the more return you will see for your money.
+Once your partner marketing strategy is underway, it’s time to measure performance.
+Keep track of which affiliates perform best — either by new leads, customers, or both.
+Also note the platforms, time of day, locations, etc. that deliver the best results.
+The more you can drill into your performance data to fine-tune your program, the more return you will see for your money.

-Remember: Successful affiliate marketing programs don’t come together overnight.
+Remember: Successful partner programs don’t come together overnight.
 They are the result of a lot of tweaks, failures, and optimizations in content, relationship management, and measurement over time.
-You can do this!
+And you can do this!